dannydenenberg/the-ae/README.md

 ### Notes

+- TODO: put the breadcrumbs **under the heading** so it can be controlled in the component level
 - the price of a listing will be part of the attributes
 - a **topic** is a collection of categories.
 A **category** is a specific descriptive adjective for a single listing.
 - listings are shown as `/listing/listingMongoID`